 Many works you'll consult will be available in PDF format.
 Citavi helps you work with these texts.

 You cannot use annotation features in read-only PDF files.
-The lock icon lets you know if a PDF is read-only: .
+The lock icon in the lower left of the preview pane lets you know if a PDF is read-only: .

 - If you just want to highlight an important section of a text with no additional commentary, you can use the yellow highlighter.

 - If you want to quickly highlight a section that you might later want to cite, use the red highlighter.

 - If you want to analyze a text passage more closely or save its exact wording or main ideas, you can save it as a direct quotation, indirect quotation, summary, or comment.
 Text can also be saved as an abstract, table of contents, or keyword.
 You can even assign tasks to a text passage.